 The accompanying consolidated financial statements have been prepared on the basis that we will continue as a going concern, which contemplates realization of assets and the satisfaction of liabilities in the normal course of business.
-As of March 31, 2021, we had cash, cash equivalents, and restricted cash of \$29.6 million and net cash used in operations of approximately \$8.3 million for the three months ended March 31, 2021.
+As of March 31, 2022, we had cash and cash equivalents of \$39.8 million, restricted cash of \$1.5 million, and net cash used in operations of approximately \$6.4 million for the three months ended March 31, 2022.
+Notably, in December 2021, we completed a private placement equity financing transaction for gross proceeds of approximately \$35.0 million before deducting placement agent commissions and offering expenses.

-Our cash resources are primarily consumed by operating activities and we expect negative cash flows from operations to continue, for at least the next 12 months.
-Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, third-party clinical research and development services, laboratory and related supplies, clinical costs, legal and other regulatory expenses, facility costs and general overhead costs.
-Based on our current research and development plans and our timing expectations related to the progress of our programs, we believe there is substantial doubt that our cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditure requirements into the second half of 2022.
+Our cash resources are primarily consumed by operating activities and we expect negative cash flows from operations to continue for at least the next 12 months.
+We do not have any material contractual obligations or commitments as of March 31, 2022.
+Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, third-party clinical research and development services, clinical costs, legal and other regulatory expenses, and general overhead costs.
+Based on the Company's current business plan, we believe that our cash and cash equivalents, revenues and other cash inflows will be sufficient to fund our operating expenses and capital expenditure requirements through June 2023.
+However, the Company's operating plan may change as a result of many factors currently unknown, and the Company may need to seek additional funds sooner than planned.
+Moreover, it is particularly difficult to estimate with certainty the Company's future expenses given the dynamic nature of its business, the COVID-19 pandemic and the macro-economic environment generally.
+Existing cash, cash equivalents are not likely to be sufficient to fund the Company's operations through the third quarter of 2023 as management expects to incur additional losses in the future to conduct research and development and recognizes that the Company will need to raise additional capital to fully implement its business plan.

-We plan to continue to attempt to obtain future financing and/or engage in strategic transactions, but we cannot predict, with certainty, the outcome of our actions to generate liquidity, including the availability of additional equity or debt financing, or whether such actions would generate the expected liquidity as currently planned.
+We plan to continue attempting to obtain future financing and/or engage in strategic transactions, but we cannot predict, with certainty, the outcome of our actions to generate liquidity, including the availability of additional equity or debt financing, or whether such actions would generate the expected liquidity as currently planned.
 To continue as a going concern, we may postpone or eliminate some of our research and development programs and reduce our administrative costs.
 We may also intend to seek additional funding including, but not limited to any or all of the following potential sources: